geekingfrog/geekingfrog.com/blog/posts/2021-03-20-parse-optional-form-urlencoded.md

 ---
 title: Parse optional values in form-urlencoded
 tags: rust
-status: draft
+status: published
 ---

 # The setup

-I'm doing a bit of rust things here and there, and currently I'm looking into building a really simple web form to upload stuff.
+I'm doing a bit of rust things here and there, and I'm currently looking into building a really simple web form to upload stuff.
 I hit a problem when I wanted to retrieve an optional value from the html form.

 A super basic project will do: